 Avoid any vegetables that grow beneath the ground (tubers) and focus more on cruciferous veggies and leafy greens.

 The high starch content of some vegetables (like those in the list below) is problematic because—like with beans—high-starch means high-carb*.

 Sugar has 56 different names on nutritional labels.
 There are hidden sugars everywhere.

 While there might be better options for overall health like raw honey, sugar is sugar, and it will still kick you out of ketosis.
 Sugars to avoid*:

 Try these Perfect Keto dessert recipes without sugars:

 What About Carbs During Exercise?

-Active people might wonder if they need more carbs after a workout.
-The truth is the importance of carbs for exercise is often way overblown.
+You might wonder if you need more carbs to support your workouts.
+The truth is — the importance of carbs for exercise is often way overblown.

-For competitive athletes and those looking to build a large amount of muscle, such as bodybuilders, there might be a need for a slight carb-up.
+For competitive athletes and those looking to build a large amount of muscle, such as bodybuilders, there might be a need for strategic carb re-feeds.
 In this case, a targeted ketogenic diet might be appropriate, where carb intake is increased slightly around workouts.